Parameterized Complexity of Stable Roommates with Ties and Incomplete Lists Through the Lens of Graph Parameters

-Most importantly for our work, however, Adil et al.~\cite{Adil2018} started the research on structural restrictions of the acceptability graph, which we continue and extend.
+Most directly related to our work, however, Adil et al.~\cite{Adil2018} started the research on structural restrictions of the acceptability graph, which we continue and extend.
 Their result is an XP-algorithm for the parameter treewidth; indeed, they did not show W[1]-hardness for this parameter, leaving this as an open question.
-This open question was solved (also for the bipartite case) by Gupta et al.~\cite{GuptaSZ17}, who further considered various variants (such as sex-equal or balanced) of stable marriage with respect to two variants of treewidth.\footnote{Indeed, without knowing the work of Gupta et al.~\cite{GuptaSZ17} our work initially was strongly motivated by Adil et al.'s~\cite{Adil2018} open question for treewidth.
-To our surprise, although the Adil et al.~\cite{Adil2018} paper has been revised six months after the publication of Gupta et al.~\cite{GuptaSZ17}, it was not mentioned by Adil et al.~\cite{Adil2018} that this open question was answered by a subset of the authors, namely Gupta et al.~\cite{GuptaSZ17}.} Moreover, Adil et al.~\cite{Adil2018} showed that \textsc{Max-SRTI} is fixed-parameter tractable when parameterized by the size of the solution (that is, the cardinality of the set of edges in the stable matching) and that \textsc{Max-SRTI} restricted to planar acceptability graphs then is fixed-parameter tractable even with subexponential running time.\footnote{More precisely, Adil et al.\ state their result for the parameter `size of a maximum matching of the acceptability graph', which is only by a factor at most two greater than the size of a stable matching.}
+This open question was solved (also for the bipartite case) by Gupta et al.~\cite{GuptaSZ17}, who further considered various variants (such as sex-equal or balanced) of stable marriage with respect to treewidth variants.\footnote{Indeed, without knowing the work of Gupta et al.~\cite{GuptaSZ17}, our work initially was strongly motivated by Adil et al.'s~\cite{Adil2018} open question for treewidth.
+To our surprise, although the Adil et al.~\cite{Adil2018} paper has been revised six months after the publication of Gupta et al.~\cite{GuptaSZ17}, it was not mentioned by Adil et al.~\cite{Adil2018} that this open question was answered by a subset of the authors, namely Gupta et al.~\cite{GuptaSZ17}.} Moreover, Adil et al.~\cite{Adil2018} showed that \textsc{Max-SRTI} is fixed-parameter tractable when parameterized by the size of the solution (that is, the cardinality of the set of edges in the stable matching) and that \textsc{Max-SRTI} restricted to planar acceptability graphs for the same parameter is fixed-parameter tractable, even obtaining subexponential running time.\footnote{More precisely, Adil et al.~\cite{Adil2018} state their result for the parameter `size of a maximum matching of the acceptability graph', which is only by a factor at most two greater than the size of a stable matching.}